-It's over 40 years since Apollo 17 blasted off and Mission Commander Eugene Cerman was the last man to walk on the moon.
-Will we see more men on the moon?
+It's over 40 years since Apollo 17 and despite all the scientific and engineering advances over those four decades, Mission Commander, Eugene Cerman was the last person to walk on the moon.
+Will we see more men, or women for the first time, on the moon?

 Well, even with the technology of the 1960s and 1970s, it was considered both safer and cheaper to send machines into space than to send humans.
 But that's not stopping the new wannabe superpowers from rising to the challenge.
-China wants to put a man on the moon by 2030, Russia by 2020 and India (!) by 2025.
-And - who knows?! - one of them may even put a woman there.
+China wants to put a man on the moon by 2030, Russia had promised 2020 and India by 2025.

 The bicycle tyre was patented today